Nathan-Somto/Erilearn-Website/README.md

     <img src='./public/logo.svg' height=100>
     <h1> Erilearn Website </h1>
   <p>
-    Erilearn is a career accelerator that offers training in various in-demand tech skills.
+    Erilearn is a career accelerator that offers training's in various in-demand tech skills.
 With the promise of making you job-ready <strong>in just 3 months,</strong> Erilearn welcomes learners from diverse backgrounds.
     </p>
 </div>